Bourkekev/ms4-power-fitness-gym/README.md

  - Javascript Stripe payment logic - Base code for this came from (Stripe documentation)[https://stripe.com/docs/payments/accept-a-payment]
  - Stripe Subscriptions with Checkout - Base code for this came from (Stripe documentation)[https://stripe.com/docs/billing/subscriptions/checkout] and also referenced this (tutorial)[https://testdriven.io/blog/django-stripe-subscriptions/] for Subscriptions JavaScript Fetch API, checkout session view and saving Stripe subscription data to database.
  - Stripe Cancel a Subscription - Referenced (Stripe documentation)[https://stripe.com/docs/api/subscriptions/cancel]
+ - General information about fetching data with Ajax and Django - https://www.brennantymrak.com/articles/fetching-data-with-ajax-and-django.html
+ - Discovered you can pass a variable via JavaScript's Fetch from this [question on stack overflow](https://stackoverflow.com/questions/50983150/how-to-pass-a-variable-with-url-on-javascript-fetch-method)

 ### Content